raynellrajeev/ProtecTron/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is Open Source.

 ## Recommended IDE Setup